Key performance indicators and targets

 In some cases, the figures presented in previous sustainability reports differ from those cited in this report.
 There are various reasons for this.

-There are other differences in the KPIs in the section Planet, arising from estimated figures having been replaced by actual values.
+There are other differences in the KPIs in the section Climate Action, arising from estimated figures having been replaced by actual values.
 In a number of cases, the utilities provide us with consumption figures quite late, and we therefore initially work on the basis of estimates.

-The only deviations are those in comparison with earlier reports.
-Within the present report, KPIs are represented according to a uniform methodology for 3 years, respectively.
+The only deviations are those in comparison with earlier reported numbers.
+Within the present disclosure, KPIs are represented according to a uniform methodology for 3 years, respectively.
 They thus allow a comprehensible overview of the development.